Dataset Distillation via Curriculum Data Synthesis in Large Data Era: Approach

 \subsection{Dataset Distillation on Large-scale Datasets}

 Currently, the prevailing majority of research studies within dataset distillation mainly employ datasets of a scale up to ImageNet-1K~\citep{cazenavette2022distillation,cui2023scaling,yin2023squeeze} as their benchmarking standards.
-In this section, we show how to construct a strong baseline on ImageNet-21K (this approach is equivalently applicable to ImageNet-1K) by incorporating insights and presented in recent studies, complemented by conventional optimization techniques.
-Our proposed baseline is demonstrated to achieve state-of-the-art performance.
-We believe this provides substantial contributions towards understanding the true impact of proposed methodologies and towards assessing the true gap with full original data training.
-Following prior work in dataset distillation~\citep{yin2023squeeze}, we focus on the decoupled training framework to save computation and memory consumption on large-scale ImageNet-21K, and the procedures are listed below:
+In this work, we are the pioneer in showing how to construct a strong baseline on ImageNet-21K (the approach is equivalently applicable to ImageNet-1K) by incorporating insights presented in recent studies, complemented by conventional optimization techniques.
+Our proposed baseline is demonstrated to achieve state-of-the-art performance over prior counterparts.
+We believe this provides substantial significance towards understanding the true impact of proposed methodologies on dataset distillation task and towards assessing the true gap with full original data training.
+We further propose a curriculum training paradigm to achieve a more informative representation of synthetic data.
+Following prior work in dataset distillation~\citep{yin2023squeeze}, we focus on the decoupled training framework, \textit{Squeeze-Recover-Relabel}, to save computation and memory consumption on large-scale ImageNet-21K, the procedures are listed below: